-Kairos services are led by members of the Office of the Chaplaincy and students who serve on the Kairos Leadership Team.
-Each service includes scripture and contemporary readings, traditional and modern music, prayer and candle lighting.
-Members of the Chaplaincy staff share a brief message on the weekly theme.
+Kairos services are led by Chaplaincy staff members and students who serve on the Kairos Leadership Team.
+Each service includes scripture, hymns, contemporary music, prayer and candle lighting.

 Mid-day prayer is led by our Muslim Campus Ministry team and is an important part of the Muslim community on campus.
 Mid-day prayers take place throughout the week at approximately 1:00 p.m. in the Inter-Religious Prayer Room located in the Wilton Center.
 All are invited to attend.

 Jumah Prayer is held each Friday.
 Prayer times will change throughout the year depending on the lunar calendar.
-If you have questions regarding specific prayer times, please contact Rizwan Mujeebuddin for more information.
+If you have questions regarding specific prayer times, please contact Charles Turner, Muslim Life Program Coordinator, for more information.